brix-ag/camunda-connector-utils/README.md

 - Added `defaultOutputMappingResultExpressionDescription` and `defaultErrorHandlingExpressionDescription` to `@TemplateDefinition` to be able to add custom descriptions to those standard fields (without having to create the whole groups manually).
 - Added `defaultOutputMappingTooltip` and `defaultErrorHandlingTooltip`
 - Set Java version to 11 we don't really need 17 for just the template generator
+- Added `GsonProvider` which provides `Gson` with correct exclusion strategy (allows groups to have the same id as properties, otherwise there will be conflicts)